vcanus/vcanus.github.io/_pages/member.md

 title:
 ---

-Motto : Let's Enjoy Life with Belief, Passion and Trust.
+Let's Enjoy Life with Belief, Passion and Trust.

 Trust is the glue of life.
 It's the most essential ingredient in effective communication.
 It's the foundational principle that holds all relationships. - Stephen R. Covey